Eugene Porterfield: Politics

 After his discharge from active military service, Porterfield started a professional career as a real estate appraiser.
 He later acquired the Certified Pennsylvania Evaluator (CPE) license.
 He moved to Greensburg in 1979.
 He married Cindy Payne of Latrobe, Pennsylvania, in 1988 and he ran for the Pennsylvania State Senate's 39th District as a Democrat.
 He faced the Honorable James Kelley (D) in the primary and won by a small margin.
 In the fall of 1988, Porterfield defeated Robert Keibler (R) to secure the senate seat.
 He supported former Pittsburgh Pirates legend Bill Mazeroski in his unsuccessful campaign for Westmoreland County Commissioner in 1987.

 He took office in 1989.
 His district encompasses Westmoreland County, Pennsylvania and southern parts of Indiana County, Pennsylvania.
 He was hailed by local unions for his hard-line fight on jobs in the local economy.
 He became close friends with Governor Bob Casey, Sr. during his time in office, and made a large effort to work across party lines to accomplish tasks for his constituents.
-His chaired the Pennsylvania Game Commission and co-sponsoredthe Pennsylvania version of child car restraint bill, called the Pennsylvania Child Passenger Protection Act.
+His chaired the Pennsylvania Game Commission and co-sponsored the Pennsylvania version of child car restraint bill, called the Pennsylvania Child Passenger Protection Act.
 He is also directly credited for bringing in the now-defunct Sony plant to New Stanton, Pennsylvania, and securing key construction grants for the University of Pittsburgh at Greensburg and the Arnold Palmer Regional Airport.

 In 1991, during the Gulf War, on a base in Kuwait housing the regiment in which he served in the U.S. Army Reserves, the 14th Quartermaster Detachment, was struck by an enemy SCUD missile, killing 13 soldiers belonging to the detachment.
 Porterfield attended the ceremony held for the victims, and spoke a few words of comfort.

 He was re-elected in 1992, beating Mike Smith (R) by nearly 12%.
 When rumblings of Porterfield's possible gubernatorial ambitions became more prevalent, he and his wife were selected as delegates to the 1992 Democratic National Convention.
 While there, they met President Bill Clinton, Hillary Clinton and Al Gore, and rode in Gore's limousine to LaGuardia International Airport after the convention.
 From that point forward, Porterfield's senate career began to fade.
 The emergence of serious personal attacks against him, and the hard challenge he faced from Allen Kukovich in the 1996 Democratic Primary, ended Porterfield's campaign for the Senate.